nick-otter/nick-otter.github.io/_posts/2022-09-13-design patterns cheatsheet from Alex Xu at ByteByteGo.md

 ---

 Thanks.
-This article was written by Nick Otter.
+Unsurprisingly, this article was not written by me but [Alex Xu](https://www.linkedin.com/in/alexxubyte/) at [ByteByteGo](https://bytebytego.com/) .